(See also tight precis of entire case at inside cover of

 The proposal is possible but not strongly so.

-Gauging probability-inherence is discussed below — and this vague complaint is contrasted with several soft & hard probability-tests that have already been applied: DIO 11.1 ‡3 §E [pp.24-25]; and DIO 13.1 ‡2 §C [p.13].
+Gauging probability-inherence of our proposed matches occurring by chance is discussed below.
+Several soft & hard probability-tests have already been applied: DIO 11.1 ‡3 §E [pp.24-25]; and DIO 13.1 ‡2 §C [p.13].
 Results: odds against chance are statistically significant, if not lock-certain.
 Below, we have chain-linked these various surprisingly confirmatory indicia, four such in all:

 just keep on clicking upon each's glowing link, starting with this link, to go right on to the next (ultimately returning here).

-The very enormity reflected in historian-shock tells us that if the proposal is true, it represents a clarifying advance in our perception of the devoted preservation (and possibly precision) of early Assyrian-Babylonian astronomical records — long before the Persian and Greek conquests of Babylonia.
+The very enormity of astronomical-historian-clique shock tells us that if the proposal is true, it represents a clarifying advance in our perception of the devoted preservation (and possibly precision) of early Assyrian-Babylonian astronomical records — long before the Persian and Greek conquests of Babylonia.

-If the theory is ultimately accepted, it also may be of some ancillary use — as a non-extrapolated snapshot, for one remote century — to expert extrapolative researches on ΔT behavior, possibly assisting in suggesting an upper bound on ΔT for that century.
+If the theory is ultimately accepted, it also may be of some ancillary use — as a non-extrapolated snapshot (DIO 11.1 ‡3 §D5 [p.23], for one felicitously remote century — to expert extrapolative researches on ΔT behavior, possibly assisting in suggesting an upper bound on ΔT for that century.

 Keep in mind:

 if the hypothesized 13th century data had survived to our day,

 there would be no inductive achievement here.